ItalCad91/MrBrowser/README.md

 # Releases
 ## Phase One:
-In this first release you'll be able to use the browser by cloning the repo
+In this first release you'll be able to use the browser by cloning the repository.
 ## Phase Two:
-Next release will include an hosted website with the possibility to download directly the .exe file from there
+Next release will include an hosted website, where the user will be able to download directly the .exe file from there.

 ## Getting Started with this project